MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 }, []);
 ```

-Now, with the final step, we're going torender the users list, here's the final code:
+Now, with the final step, we're going to render the users list, here's the final code:

 ```tsx
 import axios from "axios";